A pacemaker for the brain helped a woman with crippling depression. It may soon offer hope to others

 That’s what researchers are studying now — how to track progress.

 Recent research by Mayberg and others in the journal Nature showed it’s possible to provide a “readout” of how someone is doing at any given time.
 Analyzing the brain activity of DBS patients, researchers found a unique pattern that reflects the recovery process.
-This gives them an objective way to observe how people get better and distinguish between impending depression and typical mood fluctuations.
+This provides an objective way to observe people’s improvement and distinguish between impending depression and typical mood fluctuations.

 Scientists are confirming those findings using newer DBS devices in a group of patients that includes Hollenbeck.

 She and other participants do their part largely at home.
-She gives researchers regular brain recordings by logging onto a tablet, putting a remote above the pacemaker-like device in her chest and sending the data.
-She answers questions that pop up about how she feels.
-Then she records a video that will be analyzed for things such as facial expression and speech.
+She gives regular brain recordings by logging onto a tablet and putting a remote above the pacemaker-like device in her chest.
+She answers questions about how she feels.
+And she records videos, analyzed for such things as facial expression and speech.

-Occasionally, she goes into Mount Sinai’s “Q-Lab,” an immersive environment where scientists do quantitative research collecting all sorts of data, including how she moves in a virtual forest or makes circles in the air with her arms.
-Like many other patients, she moves her arms faster now that she’s doing better.
+Occasionally, she goes into Mount Sinai’s “Q-Lab,” where scientists do quantitative research collecting all sorts of data, including how she moves in a virtual forest or makes circles with her arms.
+Like many other patients, she moves faster now that she’s doing better.

-Data from recordings and visits are combined with other information, such as life events, to chart how she’s doing.
-This helps guide doctors’ decisions, such as whether to increase her dose of electricity – which they did once.

-On a recent morning, Hollenback moved her collar and brushed her hair aside to reveal scars on her chest and head from her DBS surgery.
-To her, they’re signs of how far she’s come.
+On a recent morning, Hollenback brushed her hair aside to reveal scars on her chest and head from DBS surgery — signs of how far she’s come.

-She makes her way around the city, taking walks in the park and going to libraries, which were a refuge in childhood.
-She no longer worries that normal life challenges will trigger a crushing depression.
+She takes walks in the park and visits libraries, which were a refuge in childhood.
+She no longer worries that normal life challenges will trigger crushing depression.

-“The stress is pretty extreme at times, but I’m able to see and remember, even on a bodily level, that I’m going to be OK,” she said.

-“If I hadn’t had DBS, I’m pretty sure I would not be alive today.”
+“If I hadn’t had DBS, I’m pretty sure I would not be alive today,” she said.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.